VladimirK2/kzm-tools/tafcj-doc.md

 - 21 Non-numeric exit code
 - 22 Non-zero exit codes less than 1000 are reserved for script interpreter
 - 23 Field not found
-- 24 Forbidden to specify LOCAL.REF, use local field name
+- 24 LOCAL.REF should have both @VM and @SM specified
 - 25 LOCAL.REF not found in DICT
 - 26 @VM number is not numeric
 - 27 @SM number is not numeric